Characterizing classification datasets: a study of meta-features for meta-learning: Meta-Features

 \subsection{Statistical meta-features}

-Statistical measures can extract information about the performance of statistical algorithms \citep{Michie1994} or about data distribution, like, central tendency and dispersion \citep{Castiello2005}.
-They are the largest and the most diversified group of meta-features, as shown in Table \ref{tab:statistical}.
-Statistical measures are deterministic and most of them support only numerical attributes.
+Statistical measures can extract information about the performance of statistical algorithms~\citep{Michie1994} or about data distribution, for instance, central tendency and dispersion~\citep{Castiello2005}.
+They are the largest and the most diversified group of meta-features, as shown in Table~\ref{tab:statistical}.
+Statistical measures are deterministic and support only numerical attributes.
 Some measures require the definition of hyperparameter values, while others can generate exceptions, e.g. caused by division by zero.
-Some of them are indirectly extracted, being closely related to the discriminant group reported in \citet{Lindner1999}.
-The others can be widely applied, since they use only predictive attributes as argument.
+Some of them are indirectly extracted, and are closely related to the discriminant group reported in~\citeA{Lindner1999}.
+The others can be widely applied since they use only predictive attributes as input.

-Correlation (\emph{cor}) and covariance (\emph{cov}) capture the interdependence of the predictive attributes \citep{Michie1994}.
+Correlation (\emph{cor}) and covariance (\emph{cov}) capture the interdependence of the predictive attributes~\citep{Michie1994}.
 They are computed for each pair of attributes in the dataset, resulting in $(d-1)/2$ values.
-The former is a normalized version of the latter, and the absolute value of both measures are frequently used, which changes the range from $[-1, 1]$ and $[-\infty, \infty]$, respectively, to the values reported in Table \ref{tab:statistical}.
-High values indicate a strong correlation between the attributes, which can be interpreted as a level of redundancy in the data \citep{Kalousis2001a}.
-To represent this information, \emph{nrCorAttr} computes the number of highly correlated attribute pairs.
+The former is a normalized version of the latter, and the absolute value of both measures are frequently used, which changes the range from $[-1, 1]$ and $[-\infty, \infty]$, respectively, to the values reported in Table~\ref{tab:statistical}.
+High values indicate a strong correlation between the attributes, which can be interpreted as a level of redundancy in the data~\citep{Kalousis2001a}.
+To represent this information, \emph{nrCorAttr} computes the proportion of highly correlated attribute pairs.